Local smart home security setup from scratch

 Here’s the uncomfortable truth: most “smart” cameras are surveillance devices with terrible security track records.
 Pick your tradeoff based on how much you value privacy versus convenience.

-The reolink-argus-4-pro offers solid local recording to microSD with no mandatory cloud subscription.
+The Reolink Argus 4 Pro offers solid local recording to microSD with no mandatory cloud subscription.
 It’s not Matter-compatible, but it exposes RTSP streams Home Assistant can consume.
 Reolink’s NVR software is decent if you want true local-only storage.

 Avoid any camera that requires a cloud subscription for basic features.
 You’re building a local system, not renting one.